rematocorp/trello-integration-action/README.md

                   github-token: ${{ secrets.GITHUB_TOKEN }}
                   github-require-keyword-prefix: false # When true match only URLs prefixed with “Closes” etc just like https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword
                   github-require-trello-card: false # Throw an error if no Trello cards can be found in the PR description
-                  github-card-id-in-branch-name: false # When true search for card id (e.g. "1234-card-title") from the branch name if card URL is not found in PR description or comments.
-If card id is found from branch then adds a comment with the card URL.
                   trello-api-key: ${{ secrets.TRELLO_API_KEY }} # https://trello.com/app-key
                   trello-auth-token: ${{ secrets.TRELLO_AUTH_TOKEN }} # https://trello.com/app-key then click generate a token
                   trello-organization-name: remato # Your organization name to avoid assigning cards to outside members, edit your workspace details and look for the short name